Menu

 The missing power adapter is the primary caveat: you need a USB-C adapter of at least 20W to hit full Qi2 speeds after conversion losses, which can add $10–$20 to the real purchase cost for buyers starting from scratch [4].
 In practice, the vast majority of iPhone users already own a compatible USB-C adapter.
 The compact upright stand design suits both nightstand and desk placement well.
 For Android owners with Qi2-certified Samsung Galaxy S25, S25+, S25 Ultra, or Google Pixel 9 devices, this charger delivers the same 15W standard-compliant speed as any other Qi2 pad - offering a cross-platform 2-in-1 solution that the Samsung Duo Pad cannot match [7].

-Samsung 15W Duo Fast Wireless Charger Pad#
+5. Samsung 15W Duo Fast Wireless Charger Pad - Best for Samsung Galaxy#

 Best for: Samsung Galaxy phone, Galaxy Watch, and Galaxy Buds users wanting official fast wireless charging at the lowest possible price